kevinborras/GokGok/README.md

 # GokGok
-A tool to check domains
+A tool for check domains

 ## Requirements